benber86/curve-blog/content/posts/gho-users/index.md

 # Where do GHO users go?

-If users are not staking GHO on the most popular yield platforms like Curve and Pendle, what exactly do they do with their GHO?
+If users are not staking GHO on the most popular yield platforms like Curve and Pendle, what do they do with their GHO?
 The above charts only look at where users currently have assets, which does not capture, for instance, trading activities.
 To have a better look at where GHO flows to, we can collect and parse the token's transfer events.
 This allows us to see where GHO minters sent their tokens to (first-order flow), and, if they swapped them, what tokens they swapped it for (second-order flow).